PRAISELab-PicusLab/IMB/README.md

 ## 📜 License

-This dataset is released under the [Insert License Name], allowing its use and modification for research purposes, in accordance with the terms outlined in the license.
+This dataset is released under the Apache License 2.0, allowing its use and modification for research purposes, in accordance with the terms outlined in the license.

 ## 🤝 Contributing